-width This property is of type DOMString.height This property is of type DOMString.depth This property is of type DOMString.
+width This property is of type DOMString.height This property is of type DOMString.depth This property is of type DOMString.linebreak This property is of type DOMString.

 E.3.13 Object MathMLPresentationToken

 MathMLPresentationToken has all the properties and methods of MathMLPresentationElement as well as the properties and methods defined below.